elinck/elinck_CV/elinck_CV.md

 ## Appointments

+**NSF Postdoctoral Research Fellow in Biology.** 2020-2022.
+Department of Zoology & Physiology, UW Museum of Vertebrates, and The Biodiversity Institute, University of Wyoming.

-**NSF Postdoctoral Research Fellow in Biology.** 2020-present.
+**NSF Postdoctoral Research Fellow in Biology.** 2020-2022.
 Department of Biology & Museum of Southwestern Biology, University of New Mexico.

 **Research Affiliate.** 2019-2020.
 Taylor Lab, Department Ecology and Evolutionary Biology, University of Colorado, Boulder.